Estimation of Local Average Treatment Effect by Data Combination: Performance Evaluation

 \subsection{Real-Data Analysis}

-\paragraph{Setup} We used the dataset from the National Job Training Partnership Act (JTPA) study\footnote{https://www.upjohn.org/data-tools/employment-research-data-center/national-jtpa-study}.
-This is one of the largest RCT datasets for job training evaluations in the US with approximately 20000 participants, and it has been used in the several previous studies on causal inference \cite{bloom1997benefits,Abadie2002-ha,Donald2014-ca}.
-We treat this dataset as if it was collected from the 1E2RD under one-sided noncompliance since the noncompliance structure was almost one-sided in the JTPA study.
-Only 2\% of the participants in the control group received the job training treatment, whereas approximately 40\% in the treatment group did not receive the treatment.
-We excluded the participants with $Z=0$ and $D=1$ from our analysis to focus on the one-sided noncompliance structure.
-We used the samples with $Z=0,1$ as $K=1$ and the samples with $Z=0$ as $K=0$.
-Note that, therefore, this sampling procedure is with replacement.
-Assumption \ref{as:regime}.\ref{as:invar} is satisfied with this sampling since $Z$ was assigned completely at random in the JTPA study.
+We used the dataset of the National Job Training Partnership Act (JTPA) study\footnote{ {https://www.upjohn.org/data-tools/employment-research-data-center/national-jtpa-study}}.
+This is one of the largest RCT dataset for job training evaluations in the US with approximately 20000 participants, and it has been used in the several previous studies on causal inference \cite{bloom1997benefits,Abadie2002-ha,Donald2014-ca}.

-The outcome of interest here is the total earnings over 30 months after a random assignment.
-The covariates used in our analysis included gender, age, earnings in the previous year, a dummy for the black, a dummy for Hispanic, a dummy for high school graduates, a dummy for the married and a dummy for whether a participant worked for at least 12 weeks in the 12 months preceding the random assignment.
-We excluded the samples with earnings in the previous year larger than 90 percentile to stabilize the estimation.
-We applied the Yeo-Johnson transformation \cite{Yeo2000-de} to the age and earnings in the previous year since they are non-negative and thus have a highly skewed distribution.
-All variables were normalized to have zero mean and unit standard deviation.

-We evaluated the performance of each estimator based on the root mean squared error (RMSE) computed using a 100-fold cross-validation.
 We used the doubly robust (DR) estimator \cite{ogburn2015} trained with all joint samples as the pseudo true LATE since we do not know the true treatment effect for a real-world dataset.
-For hyperparameter tuning, we calculated the model selection criterion corresponding to each estimator by 10-fold cross-validation within the training sets.
-Weight trimming was not performed since $\widehat{\pi}(\bm{X})$ was far from zero for all $\bm{X}$.